 - Parents

 Children born out of wedlock are survivors of their deceased mothers.
-However, children are only survivors of their deceased fathers if their fathers had recognized a responsibility for support of the children.
-Furthermore, if they were dependent on the deceased person for support or services, survivors also may include any blood relatives and adoptive brothers or sisters.
+However, children are only survivors of their deceased fathers if their fathers had recognized a responsibility to support the children.
+Furthermore, if they depended on the deceased person for support or services, survivors may also include any blood relatives and adoptive brothers or sisters.

 When You Have the Right to File a Wrongful Death Lawsuit in Florida

 Some types of compensation depend on the relationship between the surviving relative and the deceased.
-For example, if parents lose their minor child as a result of the negligence of others, they can claim compensation for the emotional suffering resulting from the loss of a child; parents can claim similar damages for the loss of their adult children if they have no other survivors.
+For example, if parents lose their minor child due to the negligence of others, they can claim compensation for the emotional suffering resulting from the loss of a child.
+Spouses can claim similar damages for the loss of their partner, and children can make a similar claim for the loss of a parent.

 Damages Spouses May be Eligible to Collect